+As part of the doctorate of education program, students will have three terms in which the milestones for Dissertation I, II, and III will need to be completed.
 Students are required to take a minimum of 12 dissertation credits until completion of the dissertation.
-This component of the program requires students to work independently on a research study or project, with minimum weekly communication and in close collaboration with their dissertation advisor and committee members.
-Requirements, product type, and details are outline in the Dissertation Handbook.
+This component of the program requires students to work independently on a research study or project, with weekly communication and in close collaboration with their dissertation chair and committee members.
+Requirements, product type, and details are outlined in the Dissertation Handbook.
 Successful completion will culminate in an oral defense of the product.

 GENERAL ELECTIVE COURSES

 Through application of sound educational principles, theories, and research evidence, the student will demonstrate knowledge of learner-centered curriculum development and program assessment for academic, clinical, and staff development settings.
 Curriculum development will include identifying program philosophy and outcomes, developing competency statements, writing course objectives, and selecting appropriate learning activities and evaluation methods.
 Problem-based learning will be explored for its application to health sciences education.
 Both initial curriculum development and strategic plans for change will occur in collaboration with external constituencies and within the context of current and future trends in health care, community and societal needs, and the health care environment.
 Prerequisite: Successful completion of core coursework.

 IPE7120 Organizational Leadership and Policy in Health Care